dominik117/optibot/README.md

 poetry run optibot
 ```

-To run in the terminal:
+To run in the terminal (Currently under development):

 ```bash
 poetry run optibot-terminal